openreachtech/.github/.github/ISSUE_TEMPLATE/publish.md

   + @openreachtech/eslint-config@0.0.0
   ```

-- [ ] Check log of `--dry-run` by other member before actual publishing.
+- [ ] Check log of `--dry-run` by other member before actual publishing
 - [ ] `npm publish`